stomp/stomp-spec/src/stomp-specification-1.1.md

 ### DISCONNECT

-A client can disconnect from the server at anytime by closing his socket but but there is no guarantee that the previously sent frames have been received by the server.
+A client can disconnect from the server at anytime by closing his socket but there is no guarantee that the previously sent frames have been received by the server.
 To do a graceful shutdown, where the client is assured that all previous frames have been received by the server, the client SHOULD: